Retired attorney, Roger Chard talks about a life of grit, determination and excellence (part 2)

 SenseIT: The team and the reason behind an amazing digital platform

-Digital inclusion.
+Listen to this Article Digital inclusion.
 It is not a new concept, yet, it is a concept that is now “hot on the shelves” and being embraced by global enterprises and multinational organizations.
 It is a concept that goes beyond the traditional “Diversity, Equity and Inclusion” programs.
-It is about enabling all people to contribute to and benefit from
+It is about enabling all people to contribute

 SenseIT: The team and the reason behind an amazing digital platform Read More »